Dental caps or crowns?

 - When multiple crowns are needed or form part of an overall smile makeover or dental reconstruction, then we often recommend IV sedation (sleep dentistry) to allow lengthier treatments to be done efficiently whilst you sleep, avoiding spreading out of appointments and ensuring your absolute comfort.

-What would be the typical conditions that require dental crowns or caps?
+Typical condition that require dental crowns or caps

 Dental crowns are used for a variety of reasons:

 - When you have a chipped, worn-down or cracked tooth

 - When a tooth is found to be too weak, for its structural protection and longevity